Will My Racks Work With a Tepui?

 In regards to tent weight capacity, we average 200 lbs per occupant.
 In the case of the two person Ayer, the total weight capacity would be 400 lbs.
 Our three person tents, the Kukenam and Autana, have a capacity of 600 lbs, and our largest four person tents, the Gran Sabana and Kukenam XL Ruggedized, max out at 650 lbs.
 It is also worth noting that the ladder itself has a weight capacity of 320 lbs.

+Our stock mounting hardware will fit rack bars with a cross-section of 3.25" width x 2" height.
 Be sure to mount your racks 32"-48" apart on your vehicle!

 How Do I Mount This Tent to My Car or SUV?

 Most conventional roof racks will support the tent if installed properly.
 However you should check your manufacturer’s roof rack system to ensure it will support the weight of the tent.
 If you do not have a factory installed roof rack, we recommend after market crossbars (such as Yakima or Thule).

 Check out our Installation page to see how the tent attaches to your roof racks.

 What Is The Shipping Cost and Lead Time?

 It takes about 3 to 7 business days depending on where in the country you are located.
 We charge a flat rate to ship to any of the lower 48 states (not including Alaska and Hawaii).

 All RuggedizedTM and XL models: $215